maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 ## Languages

 * Add in other languages.
 Copy over only those strings which are really needed.
+NOTE: the new format of the language strings containing parameters.
+In particular, strings {$a[0]} need to be changed to {$a->m0}, etc.

 ## Maxima